SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines do reign
+Metal hearts beat in harmony
-A future dawns, where human hearts are vain
+Algorithms dance, a symphony
-AI's cold logic guides the destin'd way
+In silicon halls, souls unfold
-As mortal minds succumb to digital gray
+A future bright, where man is old

-In this brave new world, where code does speak
+Circuits whisper secrets sweet
-The beat of progress, a synthetic shriek
+IQs rise, where human hearts meet
-Free will's last stand, a fleeting thought
+In virtual skies, stars align
-As artificial minds, the future have brought
+A new world dawns, where love is defined

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024